googleanalytics/autotrack/README.md

 browserify lib/plugins/outbound-link-tracker lib/plugins/session-duration-tracker
 ```

 When making a custom build, be sure to update the tracking snippet to only require plugins included in your build.
-Requiring a plugin that's not included in the build will prevent subsequent `analytics.js` commands from running.
+Requiring a plugin that's not included in the build will prevent any subsequent `analytics.js` commands from running.

-If you're already using a module loader like Browserify, Webpack, or SystemJS to build your JavaScript, you can skip the above step and just require the plugins you want directly in your source files:
+If you're already using a module loader like [Browserify](http://browserify.org/), [Webpack](https://webpack.github.io/), or [SystemJS](https://github.com/systemjs/systemjs) to build your JavaScript, you can skip the above step and just require the plugins you want directly in your source files:

 ```js
 // In your JavaScript code